LantaoYu/MARL-Papers/README.md

 ## Paper Collection of Multi-Agent Reinforcement Learning (MARL)

-Multi-Agent Reinforcement Learning is a very interesting research area, which has strong connections with single-agent RL, multi-agent systems, game theory, evolutionary computation and optimization theory.
+Multi-Agent Reinforcement Learning is a very interesting research area, which has strong connections with single-agent RL, multi-agent systems, game theory, evolutionary computation and optimization theory, and its application in Large Language Models and Robotics.

 This is a collection of research and review papers of multi-agent reinforcement learning (MARL).
 The Papers are sorted by time.
 Any suggestions and pull requests are welcome.